rancher/elemental/docs/architecture.md

 ## Use Cases

-RancherOS is intended to be ran as the operating system beneath a Rancher Multi-Cluster Management server or as a node in a Kubernetes cluster managed by Rancher.
+RancherOS is intended to be run as the operating system beneath a Rancher Multi-Cluster Management server or as a node in a Kubernetes cluster managed by Rancher.
 RancherOS also allows you to build stand alone Kubernetes clusters that run an embedded and smaller version of Rancher to manage the local cluster.
 A key attribute of RancherOS